GiorgosXaral/SoH-OOT/README.md

 Enhancements → Difficulty → Enemies

-Ganon now fights like the beast in A Link to the Past.
-He keeps his sword swings, but three new moves break up the old chase.
-He crouches, roars and leaps clear across the arena, landing with a quake that throws a ring of fire racing outward.
-He paws the ground and then charges in a straight line with both swords out, and if you sidestep he buries them in the wall and stands there stuck, which is your window to get behind him for the tail.
-Up close he plants himself and sweeps the floor with a ring of flame that has exactly one gap in it, and a single flame drops early on the gap's side so you can read where to run.
-He picks these by distance, and all of it is faster and bigger once he's enraged.

-Ganondorf calls a dark storm.
-He gathers magic, blinks to the far side of the room in a burst of dark motes, throws a fan of five homing magic balls, and then calls three bolts of lightning down on you, four in the second half.
-Each bolt marks the floor with dark motes for about twenty frames before it lands, so it's dodged by walking, and the shockwave it leaves is the part that hurts.
-He rolls this into his normal attack choices in both halves of the fight, so the tennis rally is no longer all there is.

 Gohma — 10 → 20 hits
 Five baby Gohmas on the ceiling instead of three.
 Lunges forward before the floor slam instead of slamming in place.
 Starts attacking from
 210 units away instead of 150.
-Enraged: walks faster (5.0 instead of 3.3), idles 8-14 frames between actions instead of 20-30, and recovers from stun in 28 frames instead of 40.
+Enraged: walks faster (5.0 instead of 3.3).

 King Dodongo — 12 → 24 hits
 Fire breath fans out, with two extra angled jets on every third frame of the breath.
 Drops burning patches on the floor while rolling, every 12 frames.
-Enraged: rolls faster, drops patches twice as often and with longer burn, gets up from the bomb stun in 75 frames instead of 100, and every bomb hit is answered with a ring of eight flames bursting outward.
+Enraged: rolls faster, drops patches twice as often and with longer burn and every bomb hit is answered with a ring of eight flames bursting outward.

 Barinade — every tendril and every Bari takes two hits; core 4 → 8 per phase The core moves 35% faster.
 It periodically overcharges: its electric aura swells from radius 55 to 140 for 16 frames and shocks anything nearby,